theoperatore/theoperatore.github.io/_posts/2014-09-15-destiny-a-love-hate-story.md

-I can't say anything about the feel of the game that [Brendan Keogh](http://brkeogh.com/2014/09/14/notes-on-destiny/) says differently.
+I can't say anything different about the feel of the game that [Brendan Keogh](http://brkeogh.com/2014/09/14/notes-on-destiny/) says differently.
 I agree 100%.
 What I want to focus on is the progression of the game; starting a character and getting into the endgame content.

 ### Progression